mattuna15/ReactNativeOpenAIChat/README.md

 ---

 If you'd like, I can update the README further to include screenshots or step-by-step troubleshooting for iOS/Android build errors.

+## Troubleshooting: GUI Git clients

+If GUI Git clients (like GitHub Desktop) fail Husky hooks with `npx: command not found`, the GUI's Git process may not inherit your shell PATH.
+Two quick
+fixes:

+- Use System Git in GitHub Desktop: Preferences → Git → Use System Git.
+- Install Node globally (Homebrew on macOS): `brew install node`.

+Temporary workaround: commit from a terminal, or use `git commit --no-verify` to bypass hooks (not recommended long-term).

+Note: I updated the Husky pre-commit hook to run `npm run -s lint-staged` which is more robust in some GUI environments.